lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/before-you-start.rst

 ..  container:: justify

-    The 2 Aug 2023 version of LAMMPS is required to follow the tutorials :cite:`thompson2022lammps`.
+    The 2Aug2023 version of LAMMPS is required to follow the tutorials :cite:`thompson2022lammps`.
     The other softwares listed here are optional.

-LAMMPS (2 Aug 2023)
+LAMMPS (2Aug2023)
 -------------------

 ..  container:: justify

-    Download and install the 2 Aug 2023 version of LAMMPS by following the instructions of the |LAMMPS website installation|.
+    Download and install the 2Aug2023 version of LAMMPS by following the instructions of the |LAMMPS website installation|.
     Depending on your operative system (i.e. Linux, macOS, or Windows), the procedure may differ.